alpha01/rubysecurity.org/_posts/awesome-applications/2021-03-31-updating-bind-dns-records-using-ansible.md

 My DNS deployment a playbook breakdown:

 1. Grabs the Dynamic DNS update keys from HashiCorp Vault
-2. Syncs all of @ $ORIGIN records for all zone.
+2. Syncs all of @ $ORIGIN records for all zones.
 3. Syncs all of the records.
-4. For good measure, but not necessary: Checks named.conf file
+4. For good measure, but not necessary: Checks named.conf file.
-5. For good measure, but not necessary: Checks each individual zone file
+5. For good measure, but not necessary: Checks each individual zone file.
 6. Force dynamic changes to be applied to disk.

 Given that in my environment I have roughly a couple of dozen DNS records, the structured for DNS records works in my environment.
 Thus said, my `group_vars` file with all my DNS records is almost 600 lines long.
 The playbook executing run takes around 1-2 minutes to complete.
 If I were to be in an environment where I had thousands of DNS records, the approached that I described here might not be the most efficient.